hanjie-chen/DL-Learning-Journey/Ch01-Perceptron/Perceptron.md

 print(f"here is my training Output: {Output}")
 ```

-for we can draw the pciture to show more directly about the trainning, we should do a little bit change for the Percetpron class
+for we can draw the pciture to show more directly about the training, we should do a little bit change for the Perceptron class

 ```python
 # previous code